 Baseline Patient Characteristics

 Between 1998 and 2014, there were 6,892 patients who underwent cardiac transplantation in the NIS (Table 1).
 The patients were predominantly male (72.0%) and white (57.0%) and had a mean age of 46.5years (SD: 19.0).
 Most patients were hospitalized at large, urban, academic hospitals and the median day of heart transplant was hospital day 17 (interquartile range from day 2 to day 36).
+Mechanical support was initiated a median of 18 days prior to transplantation (IQR 7 to 45 days).
+There was no statistically significant difference between eras in the time from initiation of mechanical support to transplantation.
 Consistent with the demographics of congestive heart failure overall, patients had a high proportion of ischemic heart disease (42.9%), hypertension (29.7%), diabetes (19.5%), and pre-existing renal dysfunction (33.2%).

+Temporal Trends

-Between 1998 and 2014, the use of acute circulatory support prior to cardiac transplantation increased significantly over time, from 5.9% of transplants from 1998-2006 to 8.2% from 2007-2014 (p <0.001, Figure 3).
-In this cohort, 456 transplant recipients required acute circulatory support prior to heart transplantation, of which 341 patients had an IABP placed, 130 patients were started on ECMO, and 21 patients underwent PVAD placement.
+Between 1998 and 2014, the use of acute circulatory support prior to cardiac transplantation increased over time, from 5.9% of transplants from 1998-2006 to 8.2% from 2007-2014 (p <0.001).
+In this cohort, 456 transplant recipients required acute circulatory support prior to heart transplantation (Figure 1), of which 341 patients had an IABP placed, 130 patients were started on ECMO, and 21 patients underwent PVAD placement.
 Twenty-seven patients had both IABP and ECMO, 9 patients had both IABP and subsequent PVAD, and 3 patients had both PVAD and ECMO.
 Patients requiring acute circulatory support were of similar age, sex, and average household income compared to patients who did not require acute circulatory support.
-For patients requiring acute circulatory support, there was a decreased rate of diabetes (15.1% vs. 19.9%, p = 0.02), hypertension (23.2% vs. 30.2%, p = 0.002), and preexisting renal dysfunction (26.1% vs. 33.7%, p = 0.001), but similar rates of ischemic heart disease, peripheral vascular disease, obesity, and history of smoking (p > 0.05).
+For patients requiring acute circulatory support, there was a decreased rate of diabetes, hypertension, and preexisting renal dysfunction, but similar rates of ischemic heart disease, peripheral vascular disease, obesity, and history of smoking (Table 1).

-Post-transplant outcomes
+Transplant outcomes

-In this cohort of heart transplant patients identified in the National Inpatient Sample, in-hospital mortality decreased over time from 7.9% in 1998-2006 to 5.1% in 2007-2014.
+In this cohort, in-hospital mortality decreased over time from 7.9% in 1998-2006 to 5.1% in 2007-2014.
 Patients who required acute circulatory support had worse outcomes post-transplant compared to patients who did not require mechanical circulatory support prior to transplantation (Table 2).
 Patients who required acute circulatory support had longer overall lengths of stay (70 vs. 41 days, p < 0.001) and increased in-hospital mortality (8.6% vs. 6.2%, p = 0.05).
-The difference in in-hospital mortality decreased for both patients who required acute circulatory support (p < 0.001 for trend), as well as patients who did not require acute circulatory support (p = 0.012 for trend), though the decline in mortality was more pronounced in patients who required acute circulatory support (Figure 1).
+Excluding lag time up to the time of transplant, there was a statistically significant longer length of stay after heart transplantation for patients who required temporary mechanical circulatory support (69.7 vs. 41.3 days, p < 0.001).
+This difference was more spronounced in the earlier era (24.6 vs. 18.3 days, p = 0.003) than in the modern era (22.6 vs. 20.6, p = 0.067).
+The difference in in-hospital mortality decreased for both patients who required acute circulatory support (p < 0.001 for trend), as well as patients who did not require acute circulatory support (p = 0.012 for trend), though the decline in mortality was more pronounced in patients who required acute circulatory support (Figure 2).